joeynor/PyJakimSolatCLI/README.md

 ```
 solatJakim -h
 ```
 to see the options that it can take.
-Common args are imsak, fajr, shuruk, dhuhur, asr, maghrib and isha.
+Common args are imsak, fajr, syuruk, dhuhr, asr, maghrib and isha.

 # Availability